hmsrepo1982/spring-boot-jwt-sec-sample/README.md

    Encoded section -  --->  Header | PAYLOAD | SIGNATURE

+   Role of Signature is trust worthy.
+Verify Signature and allow every time.

+   1. How signature is created.
+   2. What is the Role of header and Payload while creating digital signature.
+   3. if you change value, how signature becomes invalid.
+   4. where we maintain secret Key which will be used while generating the JWT and also same thing is used to verify signature.
+   5. what is the Role of Server in this.
+What implementation they needs to have.

    Understand this section and then look at the code that is built for this.

+   While doing this if you have questions :

+   https://ponyfoo.com/articles/json-web-tokens-vs-session-cookies - Read this.
+Answers many Queries.
+A Nice article which explains many WHY's.

    6. Some short comings in JWT